Healthy Returns Summit: Investing in health care innovation

 Once-fierce competitors are now collaborating on vaccine discovery, while also working to keep their exclusive pipelines primed.
 Is this a model that will outlast the crisis?
 We’ll take a deep dive into pharma R&D, for coronavirus and beyond.
 Hal Barron, Chief Scientific Officer and President, R&D, GSK John Reed, Executive Vice President, Global Head of R&D, Sanofi

-Interviewer: Meg Tirrell, Senior Health and Science Reporter, CNBC
+Interviewer: Meg Tirrell, Senior Health and Science Reporter, CNBC Watch the full interview

 What’s Next for Biotech and Health-Care Start-ups?

 Once-promising venture-backed start-ups are folding, while some companies with possible treatments have enjoyed a moment in the sun.
 But where will values be once the crisis is over?
 Which companies are set to gain — or lose — the most?
 Mike Pellini, Managing Partner, Section 32 Julie Sunderland, Co-founder and Managing Partner, Biomatics Capital

 Interviewer: Chrissy Farr, Health and Technology Reporter, CNBC.com Watch the full interview

 Whether it is tracking the coronavirus outbreak or finding candidates for clinical trials, pinpointing marketing efforts or making health care more cost efficient, data is transforming the industry.
 We’ll examine the ways that transformation is happening now and how it will accelerate in the future.
 Arif Nathoo, Co-Founder and CEO, Komodo Health